Schanz Pin Specification, Uses, Sizes and Surgical Techniques.

 The following adverse effects are the most common resulting from implantation:

-• Loosening of the implant, which may result from cyclic loading of the fixation site and/or tissue reaction of the implant.
+• Loosening of the Pin, which may result from cyclic loading of the fixation site and/or tissue reaction of the implant.

 • Early and late infection.